Nurturing Freelance Ecosystems

 Typically, I would call on the same core group of folks time and again — my go-to cameraman, lighting director, art director, audio technician, production assistant, music composer, etc. When someone was unavailable, they would refer me to their go-to back up person — someone else they knew, who did exactly what they did, presumably just as well, otherwise they would not feel comfortable recommending that individual.
 If that person was unavailable, they would refer their go-to backup person and so on.
 Usually, within one or two hops, you would find someone who you could be reasonably well assured would step in and do a great job.

 This is still how it works in Hollywood.
 Most crew members are freelance contractors.
 A team is assembled around a specific project, for a limited period of intense activity, often forming deep friendships as a result.
-When the project is over, there is a wrap party and you all part company, noting with whom you would like to work with again.
+When the project is over, there is a wrap party, and you all part company, noting with whom you would like to work again.

 Risk Aversion Over Nepotism